C. Auguste Dupin: Other media depictions

 Dupin (played by Joseph Cotten) is a character in the 1951 Fletcher Markle film The Man with a Cloak.
 Dupin's true identity is revealed at the end of the film to be Poe himself.

+In 1966, Ernest Dudley penned an original Dupin story The Flies of Isis for the BBC Light Programme's Midweek Theatre.
+Rolf Lefebvre voiced Dupin.

 In 1988 BBC Radio broadcast two plays about featuring Dupin and Poe.

 The Real Mystery of Marie Roget features Dupin (Terry Molloy) visiting Poe (Ed Bishop) during his final night of life, to discuss the Mary Rogers murder.
 The Strange Case of Edgar Allan Poe depicts Dupin (John Moffatt) investigating the death of Poe (Kerry Shale).

 In May 2004, Dupin appeared on stage in Murder by Poe, an Off-Broadway production dramatizing a series of Poe stories, including The Murders in the Rue Morgue.
 Dupin was played by Spencer Aste.

 In the comic series Batman Confidential, the creation of Batman's crime-solving super-computer which is linked to Interpol, FBI, and CIA databases is introduced.
 Commonly known as the "Bat Computer," it is originally nicknamed "Dupin," after Batman's "hero."

 In children's book The Vile Village, Count Olaf disguises himself as "Detective Dupin" in order to falsely accuse the protagonists of murder.

 In the comic series The League of Extraordinary Gentlemen, an aged Dupin appears as a minor character; we first meet him shortly after Mina Murray and Allan Quatermain arrive in Paris, France in late June 1898.